rhdhorchestrator/rhdhorchestrator.github.io/content/main/docs/serverless-workflows/configuration/token-exchange.md

 # Configuration

-## 1) Define an OAuth2 security scheme in your OpenAPI
+## 1) Define an OAuth2 security scheme in your OpenAPI specification file

 The OpenAPI operation(s) you call must be secured by an `oauth2` scheme.
 The OIDC client name is derived from this scheme name (sanitized by replacing non‑alphanumerics with `_`).